CR2@ICRA2026

 Call for abstracts

 We strongly emphasize and encourage the submission of late-breaking, speculative, or otherwise unpublished material.
 In this submission category, please submit an abstract (no more than 4 pages, excluding references) in standard ICRA/IROS template.
 This submission will undergo a double-blind review process.
-Accepted abstracts will be presented at one of the two poster sessions during the workshop.
+Accepted abstracts will be presented at both poster sessions during the workshop.

 Call for research talks